dr-blitz-weblab/google_indexer/README.md

  * In the side panel that appears, select the format for your key: JSON is recommended.

 ## Upload json config file
-After downloading the JSON file, please go to TYPO3 -> Settings -> Extension Configuration and provide an absolute path to this file.
+After downloading the JSON file, please go to TYPO3 -> Site Management -> Sites -> Edit site configuration -> Google Indexer and provide an absolute path to this file.
+If you have multiple pages, you can provide a different config file for each of them.
 It is recommended to keep this file outside of the public directory.
 ![Example form](Documentation/Images/settings.png "Example Form")

 ## 2. Grant owner status to your service account